Continuum limit for discrete NLS with memory effect: Introduction

 The second issue mentioned before, concerning weak convergence to the limit, was addressed in a recent work of Hong and Yang \cite{Hong}.
-In this paper, the authors consider the difference between the linear interpolation of the solution to the discrete problem, $p_h u_h$, given by \cref{eq:continuumKLS} and the solution to the continuous problem, $u$, given by \cref{eq:intro_NLS}.
-By carefully comparing linear and nonlinear terms of their respective initial value problems and using the Gronwall inequality, they manage to improve the results in \cite{KLS} to strong convergence.
-In the process, they obtain a bound of the form:
+In this paper, the authors prove that the linear interpolation of the solution to the discrete problem $u_h$ converges to the solution to the continuous problem $u$ in $L^2_x$.
+Their techniques, which they recently extended to the torus \cite{HongTorus}, rely heavily on the use of $L^2_x$-based spaces.